OmranShi/mini-riscv-processor/README.md

 # mini-riscv-processor
-a minimal RISC-V processor implementationin verilog
+a minimal RISC-V processor implementation in verilog